Burial of Ugandan Ebola victim shows flash of confrontation

 At 7:30 p.m. the funeral procession arrived.
 Tensions grew as the burial team changed into protective suits in the glow of car lights.
 When the team’s leader didn’t commit to covering the coffin with soil to the young men’s satisfaction — it was not clear why — the confrontation almost ended in violence.

 Ugandan authorities are now trying to keep Ebola from spreading by tracking everyone who had contact with the infected family.
-At least 27 such people have been identified, the health ministry said.
+At least 98 such people have been identified, the World Health Organization’s Uganda office said.

 Community participation is key, and the coming days will test Uganda’s ability to contain the virus in an area that is a hotbed of anti-government sentiment.
 Kasese, the town nearest the outbreak, has been tense since the central government jailed a popular traditional leader in late 2016, accusing him of trying to form a breakaway republic.